liferay/liferay-docs/develop/tutorials/articles/270-forms/01-form-field-types/04-rendering-settings.markdown

 # Rendering Form Field Settings [](id=rendering-form-field-settings)

-Once the settings are added to the class backing the field's settings, make sure the `*Renderer` can get the settings, and update the frontend code.
+Once the settings are added to the class backing the field's settings, make sure the `*Renderer` can get the settings and update the front-end code.

 ## Passing Settings to the Renderer Class [](id=passing-settings-to-the-renderer-class)